Paul Collins (Mack Dunstan’s Inferno – 2)

 I scribbled always.
-Only when I left full time high school did I take night school courses and got that scribble bug into me.
+Only when I left full-time high school did I take night school courses and got that scribble bug into me.
 After I dropped out of my third year at York University, where I studied literature, I took a night school course in creative writing at Ryerson University.
-Author Barbara Gowdy was my professor and one time movie producer David Brady taught me screenwriting.
-When I first got published, I wrote in the three act structure, beginning, middle, and end, much like a screenplay.
-My 2003 book Prescience Rendezvous was published as is.
+Author Barbara Gowdy was my professor and one-time movie producer David Brady taught me screenwriting.
+When I first got published, I wrote in the three-act structure, beginning, middle, and end, much like a screenplay.
+My 2003 book Prescience Rendezvous was published as-is.
 Publish America did not proof that work, nor market it.

 Do you plan out an entire book before writing?
-Do you have an outline prepared you start a book?
+Do you have an outline prepared to start a book?
 Or do you allow your Muse to take over and possibly change what you had planned on writing?

 Are you currently working on another book?

 No, I have taken a break from writing.
 A bigger, mainstream publishing house would motivate me to write full time.

 Do you write each and every day?
 Or do you write only when you feel inspired?

 No, I must be inspired.
 I must have an idea.